We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The Advantages of Insulating a Garage Door

 Having a garage attached to a home or as a detached building on a property offers a secure location to store vehicles, tools, sports gear, and yard equipment.
 But keeping it warm can be difficult.
-Whether warming the garage via the home’s heating system or pulling out the old space heater from time to time, there’s no doubt it’s possible to save money by insulating the garage door.
+Whether heating the garage via the home’s heating system or pulling out the old electric heater from time to time, there’s no doubt that insulating garage doors can help save money.
 This simple upgrade helps keep heat in and cold out, reducing the amount of electricity or gas it takes to warm a garage.

 - Adding garage door insulation can reduce electric bills (saving money).